 In short, yes.
 Though there are still some lenders in the UK market who completely prohibit Airbnb hosts, (including Barclays and HSBC), a number of special holiday-let mortgages have been introduced in recent years to handle Airbnb and other short-term letting platforms.

 If you will be renting out your property or a spare room on Airbnb full-time, (this isn’t possible in London due to the 90-day a year restriction), a holiday let mortgage may be your best bet.
-Just make sure to check that Airbnb hosting is permitted by your freehold agreement (if applicable) and the local council first - you can also do this by giving Portico Finance team a call.
+Just make sure to check that Airbnb hosting is permitted by your freehold agreement (if applicable) and the local council first.

 You can use this type of holiday let mortgage for: